automl/amltk/docs/reference/metalearning.md

 print(distances)
 ```

-While `#!python "dataset_3"` is still considered more similar, the difference between the two is a lot less
+Now `#!python "dataset_3"` is considered more similar but the difference between the two is a lot less
 dramatic.
 In general, applying some scaling to values of different scales is required for metalearning.

 You can also use an [sklearn.preprocessing.MinMaxScaler][] or anything other scaler from scikit-learn